CyclingCodeMonkey/EmployeePaySlip/README.md

 ### What is this repository for? ###

 * Emoloyee Payslip Coding Excercise
-* To caclculate the followig
+* To caclculate the following
 	* income tax for an individual based upon the gross annual salary
 	* Monthly Net income
 	* Monthly Gross income